 - Visual examples are super beneficial!
 Find examples and share with us.

 Good designers know how to explain their process, products, and services and are happy to do so!
 You may not have the answers to some of the questions we listed before.
 Don’t be afraid to ask for clarification.

 - Ask questions if something is unclear.
 If you don’t ask, the answer is always no.

 - Ask about the details.
 No you don’t need to, (nor do you want to), know every detail, but there are basics you should be aware of.

 - Ask about the best format.
 Your designer will help you pick the best size and format for your product to best reach your target audience.

 4. Have Realistic Expectations

-Be clear about your deadlines and expectations when a project is first discussed.
+For effective communicaiton be clear about your deadlines and expectations when a project is first discussed.
 Also, keep in mind a one-day turn-over is unrealistic.
 Most designers will do it, in exchange for a hefty “rush” fee.
 Typically there is a refined process in place to create the best product in a manageable time frame.
 This way everyone is happy.

 Realistic expectations keep you from getting frustrated (and your designer as well) as will remembering the time, skill and knowledge needed to create a professional design.